Final State Certification

 Theses topics for students of any degree programme may be proposed by departments, research subdivisions and separate members of HSE academic staff whose research interests match the programme’s field of study (students can propose their own topics as well).

-The Thesis should be written by students independently.
+The Thesis should be written by students independently or in a group.
 In accordance with the ‘Regulations on Checking Student Papers for Plagiarism and the Publication of Bachelor’s, Specialist and Master’s Theses on the HSE Corporate Website’ Term papers, theses, and final examination papers prepared by HSE students shall be subject to mandatory checks for plagiarism.
 According to paragraph 2.1 of the ‘HSE Regulations on Disciplinary Actions in Case of Violations of Academic Norms in Written Assignments’, a violation of academic norms in a written assignment shall result in the following disciplinary actions: notice, reproof, or dismissal.

 A thesis defense shall be held according to the final state examination schedule at a meeting of the examination committee for the relevant field of study/major.

 A thesis defence starts with a student’s presentation.
 The timing of the presentation depends on the level of the degree programme.
-For instance, the presentation of a Master’s thesis should take at least 20 minutes.
+For instance, the presentation of a Master’s thesis should take no longer than 20 minutes.

 After the discussion is concluded, the student shall present his/her closing remarks.
 In these remarks, he/she is required to respond to the notes made by the academic supervisor and the reviewer of the thesis, if any notes were given in the academic supervisor’s opinion and in the review.
 After the closing remarks, the thesis defence process shall be deemed completed.

-The local SCB shall decide on the final grade, based on the grades given by the academic supervisor, second reader, members of the local SCB, and the criteria for thesis assessment, as stipulated in the Regulations for Theses Prepared by Students.
+The local SEB shall decide on the final grade, based on the grades given by the academic supervisor, second reader, members of the local SEB, and the criteria for thesis assessment, as stipulated in the Regulations for Theses Prepared by Students.

 These regulations (Regulations for Term Papers and Theses Prepared by Students of the Bachelor’s, Specialist and Master’s Level at the National Research University Higher School of Economics) define deadlines and recommended procedures for preparation, evaluation, defence and publication of term papers and theses written by students on degree programmes implemented at the University, including its regional campuses.

 Students retain the right to appeal the results of state examinations.
 An appeal may be submitted if a student noticed any violation of established procedure.
 Disagreement with the grade can’t be grounds for an appeal.
-For more information see: https://www.hse.ru/en/studyspravka/GIA-apellacia/
+For more information see in HSE academic handbook.

 Appeals Committee (2020/2021 academic year)